You Are Here:

 Why is this so complicated?

 If this all seems terribly complicated and confusing, that's because it is.
-The web push ‘standard’ is an organically grown atrocity of which every device/browser vendor has a different interpretation.
-And, you don't even want to know what it took to get all this working from a developer point-of-view.
+The Web Push ‘standard’ is an organically grown atrocity of which every device/browser vendor has a different interpretation.
+If it looks awkward as a user, imagine what it took to get all this working from a developer point-of-view.
 When I started working on this, I thought it would be relatively straightforward to implement, but oh boy, was that a naïve idea.
-A guide on StackOverflow summarises it well:

 There seem to be proposals to make web push messaging less of a pain to implement and use, but for the time being, this is how it is.